ReactiveCocoa/ReactiveCocoa/README.md

 ## Importing ReactiveCocoa

 We recommend using [Carthage](https://github.com/Carthage/Carthage) to add ReactiveCocoa to your project.
-Simply install Carthage, then add the following to your `Cartfile`:
+Simply install Carthage, add the following to your `Cartfile`:

 ```
 github "ReactiveCocoa/ReactiveCocoa"
 ```

+… then run `carthage update`.

 If you don’t want to use Carthage, you can also add ReactiveCocoa as a Git submodule.
 If you do this, make sure to use `git submodule update --init --recursive` to pull in ReactiveCocoa’s dependencies as well.